 You don't have to transform your contemporary patio style to capture the bistro ambiance.
-Just add the lights to your 21st century home to create dining space with warmth.
+Just add the lights to your 21st century home to create a dining space with warmth.

 The Bistro Deck

 A deck is a great place to create a cozy and intimate outdoor dining space!
 Place your table in the center and enclose it in beautiful light.
-Make a X-shape of lights above and swag additional strings around the railings on all sides.
+Make an X-shape of lights above and swag additional strings around the railings on all sides.

 The True Bistro